Morgan Super 3

 The Morgan Super 3 is a three-wheeled roadster produced by the British car manufacturer Morgan.

 History

 After production of the previous 3-Wheeler model was discontinued at the end of 2021, Morgan presented the Super 3 on 24 February 2022.
-It is available in Europe and the United States.
+It is available in Europe, the Middle East and the United States.
 The vehicle is built in Malvern, Worcestershire, England.

 Specifications

-The Super 3 is based the CX-Generation platform used in the Plus Four and Plus Six.
-Compared to the previous model, the chassis increases stability and allow additional space for the passengers.
+The Super 3 is based on the CX-Generation platform also used by the Plus Four and Plus Six.
+Compared to the previous model, the chassis increases stability and allows additional space for the occupants.

-Only two small windshields serve as wind protection for the passengers.
+Only two small windscreens serve as wind protection for the passengers.
 A soft top is not available.
-All assemblies in the cockpit should be dustproof and protected against splash water according to IP64.
-The seats are permanently installed; The pedals and the steering column can be adjusted to adapt the seating position to the driver.
+All assemblies in the cockpit are dustproof and are protected against water to IP64 standards.
+The seats are not adjustable; The pedals and the steering column can be adjusted according to the driver's requirements.
 Fully digital instruments with a classic look are installed in the cockpit.